Proton Radiation Therapy

 Locations

-There are currently 7 proton centers in the US, with approximately 8 more that are in development or construction.
+There are currently 14 Proton Centers now in operation and 12 new centers in development in the US.
 The three sites that have been most reported as being their choice for ACCOI members have been:

 Midwest Proton Institute, Bloomington, IN